ridedott/release-me-action/README.md

 ## Create a pre-release release to a channel (e.g. "beta")

-For pre-releases it is more useful to have a separate workflow: (e.g. continuous-delivery-beta.yaml):
+For pre-releases it is recommended to create a separate workflow: (e.g. continuous-delivery-beta.yaml):

 ```yaml